necat101/Hierarchos/README.md

 > 2.  **LTM Stability Clamps:** 🔒 Added safety clamps to the Long-Term Memory (LTM) update mechanism to prevent memory saturation and numerical instability during extended training runs.
 > 3.  **Robust torch.compile Support:** 🛠️ Fixed a regression in the worker loop's robustness check that was causing `torch.compile` to fail on Windows CPU.
 Training with `--force-compile` is now stable.

-### 🚀 **New in v0.11.0: The "Gradient Flow" Update (Coherence & Learning)**

-> This update fixes **critical architectural flaws** that were preventing proper temporal learning and causing coherence problems, NaN errors, and training instability.
->
-> 1.  **Configurable Truncated BPTT:** 🔓 RWKV cells now implement proper truncated Back-Propagation Through Time instead of unconditional state detachment every step.
-The new `--detach-every-n-steps 32` parameter (default: 32) allows gradients to flow through multiple timesteps, enabling the model to **learn temporal dependencies** while preventing unbounded gradient accumulation.
-Set to `None` for full BPTT or adjust based on your memory constraints.
-> 2.  **Worker Loop Gradient Flow:** 🔗 Removed shadow state detachment in the Worker module that was breaking gradient flow during the pondering process.
-The Worker can now **learn to ponder more effectively** through proper gradient propagation in its exploration phase.
-> 3.  **Manager Feedback Learning:** 🧠 Fixed Manager (H-RNN) state flow to properly receive and learn from Worker (L-RNN) feedback via the `l_feedback_proj` layer.
-The hierarchical reasoning system can now **learn from both levels** of the architecture.
-> 4.  **Proven Training Improvements:** ✅ Comprehensive test suite demonstrates **22.8% loss reduction** in 20 training steps, with stable gradients flowing through all critical components (tok_emb, h_rnn, l_rnn, ltm).
-No NaN/Inf errors detected.
-> 5.  **Train/Test Consistency:** 🎯 Fixes the train/test mismatch caused by unconditional detachment, improving model coherence during both training and inference.

-### 🚀 **New in v0.10.0: The "Free Will" Update (Hinge Loss & Stability)**

 ### 📢 **Major Update in v0.7.0: Hugging Face `datasets` Integration & HRM Compute Note**